triplea-game/triplea/docs/contribute.md

 - Read the [Map Maker Guides & Documentation](https://forums.triplea-game.org/topic/2600/map-maker-guides-documentation)
   and check the documentation on [map-making](map-making)

-### :book: Rule guru
+### :book: Rule Expert

 #### _Skillset_

-- Expert rule knowledge of at least one map
+- Expert rules knowledge of some of the core game rules (v1-v6)

 #### _Contributions_

-- tbd
+- Answer rule questions on Github and on the forum
+- Report rules related bugs to Github
+- Approve/Deny rules related Github issues
+- Investigate deeper to allow rules compliant implementation
+- Check results of rules related pull requests (resulting pre-releases) for rules compliance

 #### _How to become one_

-- tbd
+- Show your expertise by answering related questions on Github or the forum, then ...
+- ... be appointed by the forum admin team

 ### :speech_balloon: Forum moderator